shopware5/shopware/UPGRADE-5.4.md

         - Frontend/Note.php
         - Widgets/Listing.php
 * Using the paging in a listing while using the live filter reloading will now scroll to the top paging bar
+* Changed name field in product ratings to be optional

 ### Removals